Eggplant Parmesan, or eggplant parmigiana, is a classic Italian dish.

 For the step-by-step directions and measurements, scroll down to our printable recipe card.

-For this recipe, the best eggplant to use is the Black Oval Eggplant.
+Eggplants: For this parmesan recipe, the best eggplant to use is the Black Oval Eggplant.

-When choosing, while buying, it is important to pay special attention to the skin, which should be smooth, turgid, shiny and without a dent.
-It is best if the eggplant has a petiole, well attached and not dry.
+When choosing fresh eggplant, it is important to pay special attention to the skin, which should be smooth, turgid, shiny and free of bumps.

 How To Make Eggplant Parmesan: The Authentic Recipe